• Skip to primary navigation

 Christ went to pray at the Garden of Gethsemane during his final hours before his crucifixion.
 It is a prayer of total surrender to the Father’s will.
 It is an intense and intimate prayer experience.

 He presents his own wishes to the Father.
 “Let this cup pass from me.”
 We can take heart from knowing that we can confidently bring our own desires before God without being embarrassed by the asking.
 But in the end, Jesus knows that his purpose is to do the Father’s will.
 “Not as I will, but as you will.”
-So we too
+So we too must surrender to God’s will.

-So as a Lenten activity, go to a garden and think about the Garden of Gethsemane.
+So as a Lenten activity, visit a garden and think about the Garden of Gethsemane.
 Gardens are mostly bare this time of year, but there might be some small signs of spring life emerging.
 Consider how improving your prayer life can help the Holy Spirit make new life emerge in your own spiritual garden.

 The Agony in the Garden